 BY JACQUELINE FENTON-COLLINS

+My first lesson of 2026 came unexpectedly and quite dramatically.
 Recently, my husband and I spent a few days in southern Spain.
 Life felt good.
-Sea air, fresh seafood, local red wine, long walks through steep, winding streets.
-I was loving life.
+The sea air was refreshing, the seafood was delightful, and the local red wine was a treat.
+We enjoyed long walks through steep, winding streets.

 After a couple of days, we decided to visit friends who live in the middle of nowhere, north of Málaga.
 There had been heavy rain for weeks, and we knew some of the roads had been damaged.

+While driving along a narrow, eroded country road, the road literally disappeared beneath us.
 The car slid off the edge and down the mountain, finally stopping when shrubs and a boulder wedged us in place, tilted at a 45-degree angle.

+Yes, it was terrifying.
 Yes, my life flashed before my eyes, which is slightly ironic as I am blind.

+Later, once I was safely on a sofa with a glass of brandy, one thought kept returning: I had been complacent.
 I knew the roads were bad.
 I knew there had been landslides.
 And yet, I did not ask for guidance from someone who knew the terrain.

+That moment stayed with me because I see the same thing happen so often during menopause.
+We are navigating unfamiliar territory.
 Our bodies are changing.
 The signs are there, but we are often told to just get on with it.

 Asking for Guidance Isn’t a Failure